zhangp365/ComfyUI-utils-nodes/README.md

 ## CheckpointLoaderSimpleWithSwitch
 Enhanced the official LoadCheckpoint node by integrating three switches.
 Each switch controls whether a specific component is loaded.
 When a switch is turned off, the corresponding component will not be loaded. if you use the extra vae and close the model's vae loading, that will save memory.

+## ImageResizeTo8x
+Modified the [image-resize-comfyui](https://github.com/palant/image-resize-comfyui) image resize node by adding logic to crop the resulting image size to 8 times size, similar to the VAE encode node.
+This avoids pixel differences when pasting back by the ImageCompositeMasked node.